lj3954/quickosdl/README.md

 paru -S quickosdl
 ```

-### Linux and macOS systems
+### Binaries

-Binary releases can be found on the [releases page](https://github.com/lj3954/quickosdl/releases).
+Binaries are now available for macOS, Linux, and Windows.
+They can be found on the [releases page](https://github.com/lj3954/quickosdl/releases).
-To install, simply download the binary for your system and place it in a directory in your PATH.
+To install, simply download the archive containing the binary for your system, extract it, and place it in a directory in your PATH.

-Only x86_64 Linux with glibc is currently supported.
-Linux systems with other libc implementations
+All x86_64 and AArch64 Linux systems are supported, since the linux binaries are statically linked.
+macOS binaries are universal, and will work on both Intel and Apple Silicon Macs.
+Currently, only x86_64 Windows has binary releases.

-or architectures will need to build from source.
+On other platforms, use the instructions below to build from source.

-### Windows

-Windows support is coming soon.
-Currently, due to a dependency which is currently being rewritten,
-a Windows build is not possible.

 ### Building from source